-Ethical Hacking - Trojan Attacks
+Ethical Hacking - Trojan Attacks step by step

 Trojans are malicious files which are used by the attacker to create a backdoor without the knowledge of the user.
 It usually deletes or replaces operating system critical files, steal data, send notifications to remote attacker, and remotely control the target.
 Trojans usually hide behind a genuine code or program or file to avoid getting noted by the user.
 Behind the original program, it establishes a backdoor connection with the remote attacker.

 Dropper: This is the code which installs malicious code into the target.

 Malicious code: This is the code which exploits the system and gives the attacker control over the target.

 Wrapper: Wrapper wraps dropper, malicious code, genuine code into one exe package.

 When victims try to download an infected file, dropper installs the malicious code first and then the genuine program.

 - Steal information such as passwords, security codes, credit card information using keyloggers.

 - Use victim´s PC as a botnet to perform DDoS attacks.

 - Record screenshots, audio and video of victim´s PC.